jsegubience/vscode-code-reviewer-extension/README.md

 ## Features

-✨ **AI-Powered Reviews**: Uses GitHub Copilot to analyze your code changes 🔍 **Comprehensive Analysis**: Covers code quality, security, performance, and maintainability ⚡ **Instant Feedback**: Get reviews in seconds with simple hotkey commands 📝 **Detailed Reports**: Formatted markdown reports with actionable suggestions 🎯 **Flexible Targeting**: Review latest commit or specify any commit hash ⚙️ **Configurable Settings**: Adjust the diff truncation limit to optimize token usage
+- ✨ **AI-Powered Reviews**: Uses GitHub Copilot to analyze your code changes
+- 🔍 **Comprehensive Analysis**: Covers code quality, security, performance, and maintainability
+- ⚡ **Instant Feedback**: Get reviews in seconds with simple hotkey commands
+- 📝 **Detailed Reports**: Formatted markdown reports with actionable suggestions
+- 🎯 **Flexible Targeting**: Review latest commit or specify any commit hash
+- ⚙️ **Configurable Settings**: Adjust the diff truncation limit to optimize token usage

 ## Configuration

-The extension provides a configurable setting to control the maximum number of characters included in the diff for code reviews.
-This helps optimize token usage and ensures that reviews remain efficient, even for large commits.
+The extension provides configurable settings to enhance your experience.
+Below are the available options:

 ### Setting: `copilotCodeReview.diffTruncationLimit`
 - **Description**: Specifies the maximum number of characters to include in the diff sent to GitHub Copilot for review.